Celestial Regge theory: Introduction and summary

-We take a page from the Regge limit of CFTs \cite{Costa:2012cb,Cornalba:2007fs,Caron-Huot:2017vep} and modify it slightly in order to connect to the celestial Regge limit.
-The expansion at leading order is given by
+We then take a page from the Regge limit of CFTs \cite{Costa:2012cb,Cornalba:2007fs,Caron-Huot:2017vep} reviewing the main features and expression.
+Given that this is limit emerges intrinsically from a Lorentzian, we discuss ways to rotate back to Euclidean in order to compare the results with the celestial one, thus obtaining the expression